Scottie5689/fractal-demo/README.md

-# HarborKnot Component Library
+# Component Library Starter Kit

-This components library is currently in development and is not meant for use in production sites.
+This is a Fractal starter kit with a simple component and documentation example.
+Gulp has been installed for compiling assets.

+This kit is ready for continued development and running npm update will update your fractal installation and packages to the latest version.

 **Read the Fractal documentation at http://fractal.build/guide.**